ali-kamel-attia/Web-Application-for-Focal-Mechanism-Analysis/README.md

   - A grid layout with two main columns.
   - Left column: Inputs for velocity model and SAC files, event coordinates, diagnostics, and a table of stations.
   - Right column: A stereonet canvas, controls for the beachball and P/T axes, and focal mechanism solution display.
-2. The CSS styles the page with a dark theme and responsive layout.
+2. The CSS styles the page with a dark theme and a responsive layout.
 3. The JavaScript code is extensive and includes:
   - Utilities for math, file reading, and coordinate conversions.
   - A velocity model parser and interpolator.
   - A takeoff angle calculator using a Jansky method (ray tracing) and a fallback method.
   - SAC file parser (reading binary SAC files and extracting headers and data).
-  - Data model for stations (rows) and event (EV).
+  - Data model for stations (rows) and events (EV).
   - Functions to compute and render the stereonet and beachball.
   - A focal mechanism solver that uses a grid search over strike, dip, and rake, then refines.
   - Functions for manual picking of nodal planes and poles on the stereonet.